The Best Online Schools for Criminal Justice Degrees

 - More college options

-How to Get Into a Top Criminal Justice School
+How to Get an Online Criminal Justice Degree

-Each criminal justice school has its own requirements and preferences when reviewing candidates for its bachelor’s program.
+Each online criminal justice program has its own requirements and preferences when reviewing candidates.
 However, most institutions require applicants to hold a high school diploma or an equivalent, like a GED certificate.
 Additional materials like those listed below are also common components of college applications.

 High School Transcripts